gvwilson/sensibleadventures/shapers/story.md

 3. You Have to Listen!
     -   Maddy has a flashback to the bot attack in which her father disappeared
     -   Argument
-        -   She gets angry at Dickety and hits it
+        -   She gets angry at Dockety and hits it
         -   Gumption stops her: "We have to warn everyone."
         -   Maddy sags: "They won't believe us."
         -   Gumption: "They will if---where are you going?"